The Soldier's Details

 Frank was selected to work on the Burma end of Burma-Thai Railway and sailed from Singapore with 3,000 Australian POWs about May 1942 for south west Burma to firstly work on repairing and expanding airfields before heading north to the rail link.

 When the rail was completed towards end of 1943, the POWs working in Burma were all evacuated south to Thailand to one of several large Camps.
-It is believed Frank was evacuated from Khonkan Hospital Camp, and moved to Tamarkan.
+Frank was evacuated from Khonkan Hospital Camp, and moved to Tamarkan.
 He died at Tarmarkan Hospital Camp 1 April 1944 of malaria and dysentery aged 32 years.

 Photograph taken January 2018.
 C. Mellor